orra-dev/orra/README.md

 # 🪡Orra (✨Alpha✨)

 Move beyond simple Crews and Agents.
+Use Orra to build production-ready multi-agent applications that handle complex real-world interactions.

+![](images/orra-diagram.png)

-Build production-ready multi-agent applications that handle complex real-world interactions.
-Orra orchestrates your tools as services with your agents providing reliability and intelligent reasoning — across any language, agent framework or deployment platform.
+Orra coordinates tasks across your existing stack, agents and any tools run as services using intelligent reasoning — across any language, agent framework or deployment platform.

 Prototype rapidly today, scale to production tomorrow.
 No complex infrastructure required.

-![](images/orra-diagram.png)

 ### More coming soon